Podospora anserina: Strains

-Most research has been done in a small collection of French strains sampled in the 20s, in particular the strains named S and s.
+Most research has been done in a small collection of French strains sampled in the 1920s, in particular the strains named S and s.
 These two strains are known to be very similar except for the het-s locus.
-The reference genome published in 2008 corresponds to S+, that is, the haploid derivate of the S strain with a + mating type.
+The reference genome published in 2008 corresponds to S+, a haploid derivate of the S strain with a + mating type.

-In addition, two other populations have been sampled, namely in Usingen, Germany, and in Wageningen, the Netherlands, both of which have been used to study spore killing, the phenotypic expression of meiotic drive in fungi.
+In addition, two other populations have been sampled, one in Usingen, Germany, and the other in Wageningen, the Netherlands, both of which have been used to study spore killing, the phenotypic expression of meiotic drive in fungi.

 In addition there are multiple lab-derived strains: